kite-sdk/kite-examples/demo/README.md

 ### Create events

 Next we can run the webapp.
-It can can be used in a Java EE 6 servlet container; for this example we'll start an embedded Tomcat instance using Maven:
+It can be used in a Java EE 6 servlet container; for this example we'll start an embedded Tomcat instance using Maven:

 ```bash